Mandatory disclosure rules – Guidance

 The legislation includes new reporting obligations to provide the CRA with pertinent information relating to tax avoidance transactions and other transactions of interest on a timely basis.

 The Minister of National Revenue has the authority to designate, with the concurrence of the Minister of Finance, transactions or series of transactions for purposes of the notifiable transaction rules (herein referred to as “notifiable transactions”).
-Transactions can be designated in the manner that the Minister of National Revenue considers appropriate, such as on the Canada Revenue Agency webpages.
+Transactions will be designated on the CRA webpage.
+The effective date of designation of the notifiable transaction will be the date of posting on the CRA website.

 The term substantially similar includes any transaction that is expected to obtain the same or similar types of tax consequences and that is either factually similar or based on the same or similar tax strategy.

-A taxpayer who enters into a transaction that is the same as, or substantially similar to a notifiable transaction – or another person who enters into such a transaction in order to procure a tax benefit for the taxpayer – will be required to report the transaction in prescribed form to the CRA within 90 days Footnote 1 of the earlier of:
+A taxpayer who enters into a transaction that is the same as, or substantially similar to a designated transaction – or another person who enters into such a transaction in order to procure a tax benefit for the taxpayer – will be required to report the transaction in prescribed form to the CRA within 90 days Footnote 5 of the earlier of:

 - the day the taxpayer (or a person who entered into the transaction for the benefit of the taxpayer) becomes contractually obligated to enter into the transaction, and